-A full review will be carried out at least once a year or with any legal or formal guidance updates.
+As a minimum this policy is reviewed annually, or when needed to reflect any legal or formal guidance updates.
 The policy will also be reconsidered where particular concerns are raised or where an e-safety incident has been recorded.
-These records are stored centrally on the Exec drive and only relevant members of staff have access.
+Records of such incidents are stored in a secure central repository and only relevant members of staff have access.